stanislaw7k/pw-ecommerce-inp/README.md

 ## Final tasks:

-- Create a README file and write instructions for launching your tests
+- ✅ Create a README file and write instructions for launching your tests.
-- Share the automation project link through source code repositories like GitHub (keep commit history)
+- ✅ Share the automation project link through source code repositories like GitHub (keep commit history).

 # Additional comments